 - Paso Hua Hum – little traffic, requires to take a ferry in Chile and mostly ripio road in Argentina

-Bikepacking route – Patagonia beer trail
+Cycling the Patagonia beer trail

-The Patagonia beer trail from bikepacking.com.
-It is a good alternative to the Argentinian Siete Lagos route, which is busy and crowded with tourists in high season.
-The scenery on the routes from bikepacking.com has so far not disappointed us, and also this route kept up to its promise.
+The Patagonia beer trail from bikepacking.com provides a good alternative to the Siete Lagos route.
+Our experiences with routes from bikepacking.com so far have never disappointed us, and also this route kept up to its promise.

 Riding this route right in the middle of the high season there were more cars than we expected, resulting in some very dusty roads.
-Luckily, a river or lake was always nearby for a refreshing dive at the end of the day to wash off all the dust.
+Luckily, a river or lake was always nearby for a refreshing dive or to wash off all the dust at the end of the day.

-Bikepacking Sendero Huella Andina
+Bikepacking the Huella Andina trail

 The Huella Andina is a long-distance hiking trail (564 km) through Patagonia.
 The route has been developed in 2008 as one of the first thru-hikes of Argentina.
 It crosses 3 provinces (Neuquén, Río Negro and Chubut) and goes through multiple national parks including Park Lanín, Nahuel Huapi, Los Arrayanes, Lago Puelo, and Los Alerces.